Expensify/App/help/README.md

 ## Add a new entry in the LHN page

-There are 2 main components in the LHN page:
+There are 2 main components in the LHN page associated with the hub you're adding an article to:
   1. Stage title anchor: which navigates the State title in the hub page and contains inside the Article links.
   2. Article links: which navigate to the corresponding article page.